 This program sets the stage for youth to develop the skills they need for workplace success.
 Designed to help youth explore what it takes to get their first paying job.
 Activities reinforce and extend learning, emphasizing personal qualities, working with others, and thinking skills.

-Youth may chose from drawing, fiber, and sculpting to develop their artistic skills and talents.
+Youth may choose from drawing, fiber, and sculpting to develop their artistic skills and talents.
 All the activities focus on exploring the elements and principles of design and encouraging the development of skills for a lifetime.

-Youth learn about self care, rules, responsibility, how to handle their emotions, and safety.
+Youth learn about self-care, rules, responsibility, how to handle their emotions, and safety.
 The babysitting topics of basic infant and childcare, educational games, nutritious snacks are covered along with business management tips.